Pakistani activist Marvi Sirmed: 'I provoke toxic masculinity' | DW | 12.03.2020

 So you are saying that if you were a man, you would have been treated differently in Pakistan…

 I think so.
 But again, it is about power relations.
 There was another viral video clip on social media involving Qamar.
-In that inerview, Qamar attacked a junior male anchor.
-So the fact that Qamar chose to remain silent when Hussain criticized him and opted to thrash a junior male reporter reveals power and gender dynamics.
+In that interview, he attacked a junior male anchor.
+So the fact that Qamar chose to remain silent when Hussain criticized him but went after a junior male reporter reveals power and gender dynamics.

-I am a strong critic of the Pakistani military establishment and the religious right, and that is why I don't enjoy the same status in the country as televangelist Hussain does.
+I am a strong critic of the Pakistani military establishment and the religious right, and that is why I don't enjoy the same status in the country as a televangelist like Hussain does.

-But many people accuse you that you like to "provoke" right-wing participants on TV.
+But many people accuse you of liking to "provoke" right-wing participants on TV.
 How would you respond to this criticism?

 It is not an accusation; I do provoke toxic masculinity in people.
 By provoking these people, I bring the gender topics to the fore and generate a debate.
 All TV channels debate the topics for days.
 The same thing happened with the "my body, my choice" slogan that offended playwright Qamar so much.